 Kolkata Souvenirs remind me of old Hindi films where the Hero or the father goes to Calcutta, as it was called then, and brings back gifts for his family.
 India and the world have always known Bengal for many lovely souvenirs including the mouth-watering sweets.
-I have had the opportunity to visit Bengal many times.
+I have had the opportunity to visit the state many times.
 We loved the Terracotta Temples of Bishnupur as much as we loved the jungles of Dooars.
-You cannot visit Bengal without exploring a bit of Kolkata every time.
+You cannot visit the state without exploring a bit of Kolkata every time.
 Each trip we picked up some souvenirs from Bengal and some came as gifts from our friends and associates.

 Top 10 Kolkata Souvenirs to shop